 The Writing and Public Speaking Center at UM provides not only tutoring but many other resources for writers and presenters.
 Three with key tips for writing a literature review are:

-If you are new to research, check out the Presenting Research and Data tutorials and videos for foundational information.
+If you are new to research, check out the Presenting and Organizing Information tutorials and videos for foundational information.
 You may also want to consult the Purdue OWL Academic Writing resources or APA Style Workshop content.